Tinkerforge/doc/source/Hardware/Bricklets/Distance_IR.rst

 Description
 -----------

-The Distance IR :ref:`Bricklet <product_overview_bricklets>` can extend the features of every :ref:`Brick <product_overview_bricks>` by the possibility to measure distances.
-The Bricklet can be attached to `Sharp <http://www.sharpsma.com>`_ analog infrared proximity sensors.
+The Distance IR :ref:`Bricklet <product_overview_bricklets>` can be used to extend the features of :ref:`Bricks <product_overview_bricks>` by the capability to measure distances. `Sharp <http://www.sharpsma.com>`_ analog infrared proximity sensors can be attached to the Bricklet.
-After configuring the attached sensor you can read out the measured distance directly in millimeters.
-You can configure events triggered when a specified distance is exceeded, this supersede polling.
+After configuring the attached sensor you can read out the measured distance in millimeters.
+With configurable events it is possible to react on changing distances without polling.

-Typically these sensors are used in robotics to measure distances for mapping or localization purposes.
-But you can also use these sensors in other applications.
+Typically these types of sensors are used in robotics to measure distances for mapping or localization purposes.
+But you can also use this sensors in other applications, such as a finding out if a door is opened or closed.
-For example you may like to switch something when someone enters a room.
-You can install the sensor in the entrance in that way that if someone enters the room the measured distance will be smaller.

 Technical Specifications
 ------------------------